davidhalter/jedi/docs/docs/development.rst

 This page tries to address the fundamental demand for documentation of the
 |jedi| interals.
 Understanding a dynamic language is a complex task.
 Especially
 because type inference in Python can be a very recursive task.
 Therefore |jedi|
 couldn't get rid of complexity.
-We know that **simple is better than complex**, but unfortunately it requires sometimes complex solutions to understand complex systems.
+I know that **simple is better than complex**, but unfortunately it requires sometimes complex solutions to understand complex systems.

+Since most of the Jedi internals have been written by me (David Halter), this introduction will be written mostly by me, because no one else understands how Jedi works.
+Actually this is also the reason for exactly this part of the documentation.
+To make multiple people able to edit the Jedi core.

-In five chapters we're trying to describe the internals of |jedi|:
+In five chapters I'm trying to describe the internals of |jedi|:

 - :ref:`The Jedi Core <core>`
 - :ref:`Core Extensions <core-extensions>`